 By 2030, achieve universal [meaning all locations, including home, schools, public spaces, etc.] and equitable [eliminating inequalities between groups of people] access [implies sufficient water to meet needs, close to home] to safe [free of contamination] and affordable [services are not cost-prohibitive] drinking water [water for drinking, cooking, food preparations and personal hygiene] for all [men, women, girls, boys, of all ages including people living with disabilities].

-To be able to report accurately on progress, the JMP developed a tool called the “Drinking Water Ladder” which uses three main criteria [location, availability, and free from contamination] to classify whether or not a household has access to water that meets the standards laid out in the Sustainable Development Goals.
+In order to be able to report accurately on progress, the JMP developed a tool called the “Drinking Water Ladder”.
+It uses three main criteria [location, availability, and free from contamination] to classify whether or not a household has access to water that meets the standards laid out in the Sustainable Development Goals.

 Are you still with me?
 Awesome.
 Here’s a picture of a really cute kid as your reward.